StevePro7/MasterEverdrive/README.md

 # MasterEverdrive
-This is an Sega Master System emulator
+This is a Sega Master System emulator